Political repression in the Islamic Republic of Iran: Repression of 2009 protests

-Following the declaration of Mahmoud Ahmadinejad as the winner of the presidential elections amidst allegations by the Iranian opposition of widespread electoral fraud, there were widespread protests known collectively as the Green Movement.
+After Mahmoud Ahmadinejad was declared the winner of presidential elections—amid allegations by the Iranian opposition of widespread electoral fraud—there were widespread protests known collectively as the Green Movement.
+This movement was the most significant challenge to the Islamic Republic since the 1980s, with more than one million protesters in Tehran alone.
 Protesters demanded the annulment of the election results and the resignation of the government, accusing the regime of rigging the election.

-In response to the protests, the Iranian government used police, the IRGC and its paramilitary Basij militia.
-Basij members carried out night raids as well as raids against the homes of Iranians during protests.
-According to the Los Angeles Times, militiamen from Ansar-e Hezbollah warned that they would patrol the streets to enforce law and order.
+In response to the protests, the Iranian government used police, the Islamic Revolutionary Guard Corps (IRGC), and its paramilitary Basij militia.
+Basij members carried out night raids, as well as raids against the homes of Iranians during protests.
+According to the American newspaper Los Angeles Times, militiamen from the Ansar-e Hezbollah party warned that they would patrol the streets to enforce law and order.

-Thousands were arrested, hundreds were killed, and many others were tortured or forced into making televised confessions.
+Thousands of people were arrested; hundreds were killed; and many others were tortured or forced into making televised confessions.
+The movement effectively ended in February 2011, when its leaders Mir-Hossein Mousavi and Mehdi Karroubi were placed under house arrest.

+2017–2018 Dey protests

-Public protests erupted across several cities in Iran starting on December 28, 2017, and continued into early 2018, often referred to as the Dey protests.
-The protests initially began in Mashhad, Iran's second-largest city, focusing on economic issues, but quickly expanded to include political opposition to the theocratic government and Supreme Leader Ali Khamenei.
-Demonstrators expressed their anger through a variety of chants directed at the regime and its leadership, including the provocative "Death to the dictator!" aimed at Khamenei.
-According to The Washington Post, these protests, along with attacks on government buildings, disrupted a regime with little tolerance for dissent, with some protesters even urging security forces to join them.
+Public protests erupted across several cities in Iran starting on December 28, 2017, and continued into early 2018; these protests are often referred to as the Dey protests.
+The protests initially began in Mashhad, Iran's second-largest city, before spreading to around 150 cities in more than two weeks.
+The protests focused on economic issues, specifically a sharp increase in the price of eggs; however, the protests quickly expanded to include political opposition to the theocratic government and Supreme Leader Ali Khamenei.
+Demonstrators expressed their anger through various chants directed at the regime and its leadership, including the provocative chant "Death to the dictator!" aimed at Khamenei.
+Fewer than 30 people were killed, including some police and Basij; the regime exercised relative restraint compared to protests in 2019.
+According to the American newspaper The Washington Post, these protests—along with attacks on government buildings—disrupted a regime with little tolerance for dissent, with some protesters even urging security forces to join them.